Mohinga: The Soul of Burma in a Bowl

 Mohinga in Burmese life

-For generations, the soup has been the quintessential Burmese breakfast.
+For generations, the Mohinga soup has been the quintessential Burmese breakfast.
 The aroma of simmering broth drifts through early morning streets as hawkers set up their stalls.
 Vendors once balanced steaming cauldrons on bamboo poles or wheeled them through neighbourhoods on trishaws, calling out to customers before dawn.
+Even today, those same stalls, some little more than wooden tables and a few stools, are where people gather to start their day.

 The dish is also woven into the fabric of celebrations.
 During Thingyan, Burma’s water festival that marks the New Year, Mohinga is served at community feasts.
 It’s prepared in large pots for weddings, novitiation ceremonies, and religious festivals.